 What is Summer Intersession?
-Summer Intersession is a 4 week intensive online college class taught at CVCC during the month of June or July.
+Summer Intersession is a four-week intensive online college class taught at CVCC during the month of June or July.

 When does it start?
-There are two sessions of Summer Intersession… one is June and the other in July.
+There are two sessions of Summer Intersession.
+One is in June and the other in July.
 Students may enroll in either or both Intersessions.

 May a student take a regular term (10 weeks) summer class AND a Summer Intersession class?
-YES, but keep in mind that the 4 week intensive class will be 4 times the work load of a regular 16 week semester class.
+YES, but keep in mind that the four-week intensive class will be four times the work load of a regular 16-week semester class.
 Choose wisely.

-Will SUMMER INTERSESSION classes be hard?
+Will Summer Intersession classes be hard?
 YES!
-Think of a full semester of learning and assignments packed into 4 weeks… all the reading, homework, papers and tests.
+Think of a full semester of learning and assignments packed into four weeks all the reading, homework, papers and tests.

-Why would a student want to take a SUMMER INTERSESSION class if it's that hard?
-Students have many reasons for registering for a 4 week intensive class….
-They may be short on time, they may have big summer vacation plans, they may be going to summer camp but need a summer class, they may want to lighten the Fall/Spring course loads, they may need to repeat a CVCC class with a poor grade, they may want to enjoy the reasonable cost of community college tuition, they may want to get a jump start on Fall courses, they may want to save money by living at home and attending school, they may need summer courses to graduate in 4 years or they may be unemployed this summer and might as well earn college credits!
+Why would a student want to take a Summer Intersession class if it's that hard?
+Students have many reasons for registering for a four-week intensive class.
+They may be short on time, they may have big summer vacation plans, they may be going to summer camp but need a summer class, they may want to lighten the Fall/Spring course loads, they may need to repeat a CVCC class with a poor grade, they may want to enjoy the reasonable cost of community college tuition, they may want to get a jump start on Fall courses, they may want to save money by living at home and attending school, they may need summer courses to graduate in four years, or they may be unemployed this summer and might as well earn college credits!

-Can I take more than one SUMMER INTERSESSION class?
+Can I take more than one Summer Intersession class?
 Maybe… if students are very disciplined and have nothing else to do during the summer break but devote time to summer studies.
-The most diligent and studious student of all may elect to take 2 SUMMER INTERSESSION classes in the first session and 2 classes in the second for 12 credit hours total in summer school.
+The most diligent and studious student of all may elect to take two Summer Intersession classes in the first session and two classes in the second for 12 credit hours total in summer school.
 Does CVCC recommend this?
 No, but students (and parents) can be highly motivated when time/money/graduation are on the line.

-How are the SUMMER INTERSESSION classes taught?
-All SUMMER INTERSESSION classes are taught ONLINE and require a laptop/desktop computer with dependable internet access through Chrome or Mozilla.
+How are the Summer Intersession classes taught?
+All Summer Intersession classes are taught online and require a laptop/desktop computer with dependable Internet access.
 Smartphones may not be used for online classes.
-CVCC will set up your online services account.
-It takes about 5 days for this to occur happen…that's why there is an Application deadline.
-Online classes are taught through a BLACKBOARD portal with a student’s secure log in and password.
+CVCC will create your online services account following your request for classes.
+It takes about five business days to create your online accounts…that's why there is an Application deadline.
+Online classes are taught in BlackBoard.
+Mozilla Firefox is the preferred browser; do not use Internet Explorer.

 Do students need a computer to take an online class?
-YES… a laptop or desk top with dependable internet with Mozilla Firefox or Chrome as a browser.
-Smart phones are not sufficient for online classes.
+YES… either a laptop or a desktop computer with Mozilla Firefox as the preferred browser; do not use Internet Explorer or smart phones.

-What if students begin a SUMMER INTERSESSION class and see it's too much work.
+What if students begin a Summer Intersession class and see it's too much work.
 Can a student drop the class?
 Students may officially drop a class in the Advising Center, but students may/may not receive a tuition refund as CVCC follows the NC State Refund Policy.
-That's what we ask students to think carefully before registering for a SUMMER INTERSESSION class… it's a lot of work.
+That's why we ask students to think carefully before registering for a Summer Intersession class… it's a lot of work.
 We're telling you that upfront.

 What happens when students finish the class?
-Students will need to order an official CVCC transcript to be sent to that student's current school; it will cost $5 and only grades of C or better are transferrable.
+Students should plan to request official CVCC transcript to be sent to that student's current school.
+Only grades of “C” or better will transfer.